Juniper Crest was the first installment in the Herriman singletrack trail system, begun late

 Note 2017: Inside the Juniper Crest loop, construction of a new homes and roads is beginning.
-This has affected the route in some spots.
-The trail is a permanent Herriman City route, and with reroutes, it should continue to exist.
+You can no longer side along the Mountain View Corridor.
+The trail was designated as a permanent Herriman City route, and with reroutes, it should continue to exist.
 However, I expect that construction will, on occasion, temporarily close some portion of the loop.
 You may not